 Tools for Sandcastle Building

-The first thing that the team explained was the importance of good tools and they brought a variety of items that I’d never thought to use as sandcastle building tools but that are readily available and inexpensive:
+First the team explained the importance of good tools.
+They brought a variety of readily available and inexpensive items, many of which I’d never think to use as sandcastle building tools.

 - A simple sand shovel (this is the one we had)

 - And a bigger plastic or metal shovel (had this too)

 - A drinking straw on a lanyard (so they don’t get lost in the sand) – I liked using stainless steel straws since they could also be used for detail

 - A melon baller (never thought of using this!)